nadineloepfe/mirrornode-transactionsize-check/README.md

 ## Code Explanation

+### Sequential Operations
+Large transactions (>5kb) involve a series of related operations rather than isolated actions.
+For instance, creating a file, appending multiple data chunks to it, performing Ethereum transactions, and then deleting the file.

 The script processes transactions by fetching them from the Hedera Testnet Mirror Node API.
 It analyses them to detect sequences that contain:

 - FILECREATE: Marks the start of a file operation.